HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 further_reads: [zendoo]
 ---

 In this article we will take a close look at transactions that move assets between different blockchains - more specifically sidechains.
-Sidechains are blockchains which are interoperable with an existing mainchain.
-In order to transfer assets from one chain to another a special type of transaction is needed - the cross-chain transaction.
+Sidechains are blockchains interoperable with an existing mainchain.
+In order to transfer assets from one chain to another a special set of transactions is needed - cross-chain transactions.

 The way we structured this article follows the logic of a developer who wants to build a sidechains.
 First, the sidechain needs to be deployed.
 Next an address or account on the sidechain needs to be funded.
 The assets transferred to the sidechain can now be sent from one account to another within the sidechain.
-Finally, assets can be transferred back to the mainchain.
+Finally, money can be transferred back to the mainchain.
 We will explain how all these actions can be performed, and what options a developer or user has, to trigger those actions.

-Recap first article: CCTP most important part, abackward transfer more tricky

-Why crucial, can't monitor each sidechain.

-asymmetric - term from back paper https://blockstream.com/sidechains.pdf

-Explain components/primitives used to build cctp

-forward easy

-backward hard.
+This article builds heavily on our article about [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-expanding-blockchain-with-sidechains %}) from the first chapter.
+We can only recommend reading this article first, before getting into cross-chain transactions.

 first paper: decentralized certifiers. that were registering themselves in the MC and were responsible for signing withdrawal certificates.